 When this photo was taken Frank was approximately 29 years old.
 In 1991, just one year later Atari ST support ended and version 3.7 never saw the light of day.
 By 2002 GFA was bankrupt.
 What Frank did from then til his passing I do not know.

 I was also quite fond of Turbo BASIC XL (Frank's earlier work).
 Eventually I ended up with GFABASIC which was also created by Frank.
-For me this was a win win, and that's how my hobby began.
+For me this was a win win, and that's how my hobby started.

 When GFA dropped all Atari ST support I wanted to do something about it.
 Around 2005 that became a reality with the release of my own GFABASIC editor.
 This was followed by updated libraries and even Coldfire support.
 I cannot take full credit as several people helped along the way.
 They would be Lourens Blok, Peter Backes, Ingo Lafrenz, Holger Herzog, and Damir Vuk.